Smith County License Hearing Guide

 Related Guides

-Smith DUI License Suspension & ALR Hearing
+Smith County DUI License Suspension & ALR Hearing

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-You must request the ALR hearing through the Texas Department of Public Safety (DPS).
+You must request this hearing from the Texas Department of Public Safety (DPS).
+If you fail to request a hearing within this 15-day window, your license will be automatically suspended.

 Automatic License Suspension